Top Menu

 Nominations should include the following:

-2. A nomination letter (1-2 supporting letters; letters may have multiple signatories)
+2. At least one nomination letter (May include up to three supporting letters; letters may have multiple signatories)

-Nominations are selected by the ARO Award Committee and submitted to ARO Council for approval.
+Nominations are meticulously selected by the ARO Award Committee and then submitted to the ARO Council for approval.
 A nominee’s package will be considered for up to 3 years in sequence; the package can be updated for the second and third years.
-Nominations submitted in previous years without meeting the new standards should be resubmitted.
+Nominations submitted in previous years without meeting the new standards should be resubmitted, ensuring a fair and comprehensive evaluation